-Sofie's collaborations include working with Sydney Biennale, the Black Dog Institute and the Victorian Immigrant and Refugee Women's Coalition as well as local councils across Melbourne.
+Sofie's collaborations include working with the Black Dog Institute and the Victorian Immigrant and Refugee Women's Coalition as well as local councils across Melbourne.
 Her work has been extensively shown in Gippsland and more recently was exhibited at Latrobe Regional Gallery.
 Her painting is published in The Spirit of the Bush, Art of Gippsland.

 Born in rural France, Sofie Dieu is a culturally and linguistically diverse visual artist.
 She engages with remote communities and first generation Australian women to develop her multimedia projects.
 Her art lies at the intersection of womanhood, healing and spirituality.

 Through textile and poetry workshops, Sofie gathers Australians' narratives.
 In the bush, she performs these personal stories and records them through photography and video.
 She later edits and paints these digital works in her Melbourne studio.

 Sofie's artworks focus on what shapes us, being our struggles as much as our hidden beauties.
 Profoundly poetic, her art gives voice to those who otherwise stay unheard.